Take the frustration out of hiring with an innovative testing procedure

-Inevitably it will happen.
-A key employee quits leaving your business in a bind until another person can be found.
-Upon going through the process of finding a replacement, you have to worry about identifying a person who will be a good fit and hopefully have some longevity at your farm.
+Inevitably, it will happen.
+A key employee quits, leaving your business in a bind until another person can be found.
+In the process of finding a replacement, you have to worry about identifying a person who will be a good fit with you and your other employees and hopefully have some longevity at your farm.

 It can be a long, challenging route to locate a new hire.
-Piles of resumes have to be sifted through, interviews need to be performed and references must be checked.
+Piles of resumes to sift through, interviews to perform and references to check—the process can be overwhelming.
 When it is all said and done a new worker will be added to the staff, but do you really know anything about them?

-The fourth piece to the jigsaw: psychometric testing.
+The fourth piece to the jigsaw is psychometric testing.

-The testing method has been quite popular for large corporations to make hires.
+The testing method has been quite popular for large corporations during the hiring process.
 Lyons says 85% of companies in the Forbes 500 use psychometric testing.
 "Companies such as Kellogg’s, Ford, Chevron and Coca-Cola are using this as one more piece to that jigsaw puzzle.
 One more piece of information to make that hiring decision," he says.

 Alltech has been using psychometric tests for more than 10 years to help prevent employee turnover and reduce the costs incurred through rehiring.

-As it relates to cost, psychometric tests aren’t cheap.
-They cost approximately $1,500 per test to have it outsourced to a clinical psychologist.
-Alltech has been able to pare the cost down to $10 per evaluation because Lyons is a clinical psychologist, but there are options for employers looking to keep expenses down.
+Psychometric tests are not cheap—each test is approximately $1,500 to have it outsourced to a clinical psychologist.
+Alltech has been able to pare the cost down to just $10 per evaluation because Lyons is a clinical psychologist, but there are several other options for employers looking to keep expenses down.

-A Myers-Briggs Type Indicator questionnaire can be taken on-line at a cost of roughly $50.
-It determines personality type, along with identifying strengths and areas of personal growth.
+A Myers-Briggs Type Indicator questionnaire can be taken online for about $50.
+It determines personality type, strengths and areas of personal growth.